SeanPlusPlus/transformer-workshop/notes/TRANSFORMERS.md

 # [{'label': 'POSITIVE', 'score': 0.9998}]
 ```

-**Named Entity Recognition (NER)**: Identifies and categorizes entities in text, such as names, organizations, and locations.
+**Named Entity Recognition (NER)**

+Identifies and categorizes entities in text, such as names, organizations, and locations.

 ```python